Rajitha Hiran: Personal life

 Chamikara is an old boy of Prince of Wales' College, Moratuwa.

 Chamikara is married to his longtime partner Andrea.
 They have two daughters.
-His wife Andrea is from Indian descent and is a Tamil Catholic.
+His wife Andrea is from Indian descent and is an Indian Tamil Roman Catholic.
 Chamikara is a Sinhala Buddhist.

 His uncle Hemasiri Sellapperuma is also a renowned artist.

 Career

 He started acting career through the television series Thattu Gewal.
 His character Ping Pong was highly popularized.
 Chamikara started his film career with Cheriyo Holman in 2002, directed by Parakrama Jayasinghe with a minor role.
 Then he continued to be a popular comedian in his generation and became very popular through the films Somy Boys, Ulath Ekai Pilath Ekai and Kolamba Sanniya Returns.
 In 2021, he appeared in the stage play Kakkoth Ekka Behe.

+His maiden cinema direction came through 2023 action thriller Rider which was released on 15 December 2023 in EAP cinemas.